주 콘텐츠로 건너뛰기

 • Program type: Two-sided and tiered

-• Current customer (referrer) reward: For Dropbox Basic accounts, customers receive 500 MB of storage per referral (up to 16 GB).
+• Current customer (referrer) reward: For Dropbox Basic accounts, referrers receive 500 MB of storage per referral (up to 16 GB).
 For Dropbox Plus accounts, customers receive 1 GB of storage per referral (up to 32 GB).

 • How to earn a reward: Log in to your Dropbox account and access the “Refer a friend” tab.
 Send a referral email or use your customer referral link to encourage new sign-ups.
 Both parties will receive a reward once a new account is created and validated.